-Blueberry Buttermilk Bundt Cake with Lemon Glaze
+Blueberry Bundt Cake with Lemon Glaze

 The process of making a bundt cake is much like making a cake, except you have to be super careful not to over-mix the batter.
-If you are successful, you get a light and airy cake, which is exactly what this blueberry buttermilk bundt cake is.
+If you are successful, you get a light and airy cake, which is exactly what this blueberry bundt cake is.
 It is extremely moist and I think the addition of vegetable oil helped with this.
 I loved the texture of the blueberries in the cake too, they stayed very juicy.
 I was scared the blueberries might sink to the bottom, but I tossed them in flour before adding them to the batter and they remained floating in the cake as you can see.
 The cake itself is not too sweet so the lemon glaze is a perfectly sweet way to top it off!

-I brought this cake to lab yesterday and it was quickly devoured by my lab mates.
+I brought this cake to the lab yesterday and it was quickly devoured by my lab mates.
 When I asked them what they liked about it, two things stood out: moist cake and delicious glaze!
-And that’s exactly how I would sum up this cake.
+And that’s exactly how I would sum up this blueberry bundt cake.
 I can’t wait to make more bundt cakes and thanks to my lab mates, I already have some special requests for more summer flavored bundt cakes.